Cynthia Bailey: 2010–2016: The Real Housewives of Atlanta and other work

-In 2010, Bailey joined the reality television show The Real Housewives of Atlanta, which featured her relationship with club owner Peter Thomas and her friendship with NeNe Leakes.
+In 2010, Bailey joined the Bravo reality television show The Real Housewives of Atlanta, which featured her relationship with club owner Peter Thomas and her friendship with NeNe Leakes.
 She was introduced in the show's third season along with Phaedra Parks.
 Bailey was initially uncertain about joining the show, describing it as "too dramatic", but changed her mind after viewing it as a business opportunity.
 She was contacted by Bravo shortly after moving to Atlanta with Thomas; the network said that they "wanted to bring more class to the cast, and feature more women that already had successful careers before the show".

 In 2011, Bailey opened her modeling school, Bailey Agency School of Fashion in Atlanta; the following year, she held a model search in several cites in the Southern United States as part of a contest to win representation by a New York modeling agency.
 Bailey appeared in a trilogy of music videos ("Age Ain't a Factor", "Baby x3", and "Chase Forever") for Jaheim's 2013 album Appreciation Day.
 In the "Age Ain't a Factor" video, she was shown in a fictional Essence article on "Ageless Beauty", alongside LisaRaye McCoy and Vivica A. Fox.
 The "Baby x3" video focuses on infidelity with Bailey and Thomas portraying "secret lovers".

 Bailey appeared in the 2015 documentary series Black Friday, which is about how little consumer spending is retained within black communities.
 The same year, she acted in Kenya Moore's television pilot, Life Twirls On.
 For the character, she used a Jamaican accent.
 In 2016, she had a minor role in the film Sharknado: The 4th Awakens, and guest starred on The Next :15 alongside former The Real Housewives of Atlanta costar Claudia Jordan.
 She was featured on a celebrity edition of Cupcake Wars with Nene Leakes.